 Treasurer: see clerk details above

-Lower Proprietors: Kevin Gibson and R Bellamy (representing Ann Emkes)
+Lower Proprietors: Kevin Gibson and R Bellamy (representing the Executors of Ann Emkes)

 Upper Proprietors: Angus Ferguson, A J Graham (Tony), W G N Gourlay, D Biggar, Gordon Kerr (representing Chips Keswick)